ChrisKruegerDev/kotlin-firebase-admin/README.md

-## kotlin-firebase-functions
+## kotlin-firebase-admin
-A lightweight Kotlin wrapper for Firebase Functions backend API library.
+A lightweight Kotlin wrapper for Firebase Admin backend API library.
 Major version number of this wrapper matches that of Firebase itself.

 ### Setup